fcalzamiglia/mybup/README.md

 Before executing the script you should create a user with read-only privilege on the databases that you want to backup.

-All databases will be stored in the folder defined by **bckPath** with this structure:
+All databases will be stored in the folder defined by **$bckPath** with this structure:
 ```
 DataBase/
 ├── host1